 The other question is if gravel bikes can be used for cyclocross races.
 The short answer is yes.
 Most gravel bikes can be used for these sorts of racing because of their construction.
 Unless it is a UCI race because that is where the rules will have to be followed.

-Even if the gravel bikes tend to have a wider tire clearance and wide handlebars than 50cm, they will work perfectly.
-People are encouraged to apply and test out their skills in the local cyclocross leagues.
+Even if the gravel bikes tend to have a wider tire clearance and wider handlebars than 50cm, they will work perfectly.
 If you are a beginner, you can even start with a normal mountain bike.
 This is one way to grow your skillset.
 Gravel frames are strong so it is fine if you take a bump or two.

 For me, the clear winner is undoubtedly Gravel Bikes.
 The reason behind my choice is their exceptional adaptability and versatility.
 These bikes have a robust geometry that ensures your adventures are never limited.
 Although I did experiment with cyclocross bikes for a while, I ultimately reverted to my beloved Apollo simply because I couldn’t bear to part with the exhilarating rides it provides.